About Small Satellites

 Why CubeSats?

-NASA has been using a CubeSat Launch initiative (CSLI).
-This initiative is to allow small satellites to “piggyback” on planned rockets, this allows us the chance for our research to be completed.
-A mission statement is also required, as per the CSLI the research must “address aspects of science, exploration, technology development, education or operations,” the good news is we qualify!
-NASA’s goal with this project is to assist in creating opportunities for students, faculty, and research projects to help the United States attract STEM students worldwide.
-CSLI is just one such program which is funding small satellites for STEM education purposes.
-University Nanosatellite Program (UNP), under the US Air Force, is another, and is the funding source for one of our current missions, EXACT.
-The Air Force uses this as an education incentive and as a way to seek out innovative solutions to military-related problems that can be solved in space.
+NASA has been using a CubeSat Launch Initiative (CSLI).
+This initiative allows SmallSats to piggyback off of planned rockets.
+This gives the SSRL the chance to complete our research.
+A mission statement is also required, as per the CSLI.
+The research must “address aspects of science, exploration, technology, development, education or operations”.
+NASA’s goal with this initiative is to assist in creating opportunities for students, faculty, and research projects, and to bring more STEM students to the United States.
+CSLI is one program which is funding SmallSats for STEM education purposes.
+University Nanosatellite Program (UNP), under the United States Air Force (USAF), is another program funding SmallSats.
+UNP is funding one of our current missions, EXACT.
+The USAF uses this program as an education incentive, and as a way to seek out innovative solutions to military related challenges.